-Women of Britain, register to vote!
+Women of Britain, vote!

 To be frank, we would rather sink into the sofa with a good book than sink into the fog of the general election debates, and that we did.